-5.1.1 Overlying Production Rights.
-The Parties listed in Exhibit 4, attached hereto and incorporated herein by reference, have Overlying Production Rights subject to Pro Rata Reduction for Non-Pumper Class Production.
-Exhibit 4 sets forth the following for each Overlying Production Right: (1) the Pre-Rampdown Production; (2) the Production Right; and (3) the percentage of the Production from the Adjusted Native Safe Yield.
+(Amended), attached hereto and incorporated herein by reference, have Overlying Production Rights subject to Pro Rata Reduction for Non-Pumper Class Production pursuant to Paragraph 5.1.2.4 et. seq. and subject to Paragraph 18.5.11 regarding Evaluation of Reasonable and Beneficial Use.
+Exhibit 4 (Amended) sets forth the following for each Overlying Production Right: (1) the Pre-Rampdown Production; (2) the Production Right; and (3) the percentage of the Production from the Adjusted Native Safe Yield.
+Production Rights and percentage of the Production from the Adjusted Native Safe Yield set forth in Exhibit 4 (Amended) are not permanent.
+The Watermaster Engineer shall update Exhibit 4 (Amended) on January 2 of each Year to accurately reflect the current Production Right of each Party (including Non-Pumper Members) added to or already existing on Exhibit 4 (Amended).

-5.1.1.1 The Parties listed on Exhibit 4 have the right to Produce Groundwater, on an annual basis, up to their Overlying Production Right set forth in Exhibit 4 for each Party subject to Pro Rata Reduction for Non-Pumper Class Production.
+5.1.1.1 The Parties listed on Exhibit 4 (Amended) have the right to Produce Groundwater, on an annual basis, up to their Overlying Production Right set forth in Exhibit 4 (Amended) for each Party subject to Pro Rata Reduction for Non-Pumper Class Production pursuant to Paragraph 5.1.2.4 et. seq. and subject to Paragraph 18.5.11 regarding Evaluation of Reasonable and Beneficial Use.
 Each Party's Overlying Production Right is subject to the following conditions and limitations:

-5.1.1.2 Pursuant to the terms of this Judgment, the Parties listed on Exhibit 4 have the right to Produce their Overlying Production Right subject to Pro Rata

-Reduction for Non-Pumper Class Production for use on land they own or lease and without the need for Watermaster approval.
+5.1.1.2 Pursuant to the terms of this Judgment, the Parties listed on Exhibit 4 (Amended) have the right to Produce their Overlying Production Right subject to Pro Rata Reduction for Non-Pumper Class Production pursuant to Paragraph 5.1.2.4 et. seq. and subject to Paragraph 18.5.11 regarding Evaluation of Reasonable and Beneficial Use for use on land they own or lease and without the need for Watermaster approval.